ASG-0520/ASG-0520/README.md

 ---
 <!-- New posts: -->

 Hey!
-Nice to see you.
+Nice to see you. <br>
-I am a beginner programmer and I really like it!<br>
+I'm a beginner programmer and I really like it!<br>
+I'm currently learning Python 🐍. <br>
 <img src="https://slackmojis.com/emojis/9845-meow_heart/download" width = 50>

 ---